Acute Hypoxic Respiratory Failure

 Advanced Therapy Options if needed

-• consult ICU/Cards for Systemic thrombolysis (tPA)immediately in unstable patients—no fixed time window
+• consult ICU/Cards for Systemic thrombolysis (tPA)immediately in unstable patients or massive PE —no fixed time window

 • consult IR for Catheter-directed therapy (lytics OR Thrombectomy) if tPA contraindicated OR failed or no improvement after 24-48 hr initial therapy